WHMCS SEO: Ways to Improve your Site Ranking in 2020

 Titles are important also for Open Graph Protocol that is widely used on social media (Facebook, Twitter, LinkedIn...) and for Structured Data.

-This chapter is very extensive because titles are relatively easy to write but in the same time have an high impact on SEO.
-Before we start, let us remind you that unfortunately WHMCS doesn't allow to get relevant benefits from titles but we'll discuss it leater.
+Titles are relatively easy to write but in the same time have an high impact on SEO.
+That's why this chapter is very extensive.
+The bad news is that WHMCS doesn't allow to get relevant benefits from titles but we'll discuss it leater.

 Some characters take up more space than others.
 For example "W" is wider than "i".
 If the width of the title exceed a certain number of pixels, search engines may cut it.
 This could end up omitting important words from your title.
 To avoid this problem, just stick to the following rules: